FuDGE: A Method to Estimate a Functional Differential Graph in a High-Dimensional Setting: Fu nctional D ifferential G raph E stimation: FuDGE

 \subsection{Selection of Tuning Parameters}

-There are four tuning parameters that need to be chosen for implementing FuDGE: $L$ (dimension of the basis used to estimate the curves from the discretely observed data), $M$ (dimension of subspace to estimate the projection scores), $\lambda_n$ (regularization parameter to tune the block sparsity of $\Delta^{M}$), and $\epsilon_n$ (thresholding parameter for $\hat{E}_{\Delta}$).
+There are four tuning parameters that must be chosen for the implementation of FuDGE: $L$ (basis dimension used to estimate the curves from the discretely observed data), $M$ (subspace dimension to estimate projection scores), $\lambda_n$ (regularization parameter to tune the block sparsity of $\Delta^{M}$), and $\epsilon_n$ (thresholding parameter for $\hat{E}_{\Delta}$).
 While we need the thresholding parameter $\epsilon_n$ in~\eqref{con:changedgeest} to establish theoretical results, in practice, we simply set $\epsilon_n = 0$.
 To select $M$, we follow the procedure in \cite{Qiao2015Functional}.
 More specifically, for each discretely-observed curve, we first estimate the underlying functions by fitting an $L$-dimensional B-spline basis.
-Both $M$ and $L$ are then chosen by 5-fold cross-validation as discussed in~\cite{Qiao2015Functional}.
+Both $M$ and $L$ are chosen by 5-fold cross-validation as discussed in~\cite{Qiao2015Functional}.

 Finally, to choose $\lambda_n$, we recommend using selective cross-validation (SCV) \citep{she2012iterative}.
 Given a value of $\lambda_n$, we use the entire data set to estimate a sparsity pattern.
-Then, fixing the sparsity pattern, we use a typical cross-validation procedure to calculate the CV error.
-Ultimately, we choose the value of $\lambda_n$ that results in the sparsity pattern that minimizes the CV error.
-In addition to SCV, if we have some prior knowledge about the number of edges in the differential graph, we can also choose $\lambda_n$ that results in a desired level of sparsity of the differential graph.
+Then, fixing the sparsity pattern, we use a typical cross-validation procedure to calculate the CV error, where the CV error is measured by an unpenalized version of the loss function in~\eqref{eq:def-loss-fun-1} on the held-out data set.
+Ultimately, we choose the value of $\lambda_n$ that results in the sparsity pattern that minimizes CV error.
+In addition to SCV, if we have prior knowledge about the number of edges in the differential graph, we can also choose $\lambda_n$ which results in the desired level of sparsity of the differential graph.